 In 1966, Lewis left SNCC as it embraced Black Power and started working with community organizations in Atlanta, Georgia.
 Later that year, he was named director of community affairs for the National Consumer Co-op Bank in Atlanta.

 Lewis first ran for office in 1977.
 He attempted to win the open congressional seat that was created when President Jimmy Carter appointed Congressman Andrew Young as Ambassador to the United Nations.
 Lewis lost the special election to the future U.S. Senator Wyche Fowle, an Atlanta councilman.
 Four years later, Lewis was elected to the Atlanta City Council, where he gained crucial experience and exposure for his next congressional race.
 In 1986, Fowler resigned his seat to run for the U.S. Senate.
 Lewis ran again, and this time he won the Democratic primary and then the general election.
 John Lewis was only the second African American since Reconstruction to represent the state of Georgia in Congress.

-Lewis rose in power among Congressional Democrats.
+Lewis has risen in power within the Democratic party.
 Since 1991 he has been senior chief deputy whip.
-He is also a member of the Congressional Black Caucus.
-Lewis has been a strong and vocal opponent of the Iraq War.
-He was also the first member of the House to call for the impeachment of President George W. Bush for his unlawful authorization of wiretaps without a warrant.
+He is a member of the Congressional Black Caucus.
+Lewis was a strong and vocal opponent of the Iraq War.
+He was also the first member of the House to call for the impeachment of President George W. Bush for authorizing the National Security Agency to conduct wiretaps without a warrant.
+Lewis was instrumental in creating in the National Museum of African American History and Culture in Washington, D.C.
+He first introduced legislation to create a national museum in 1988.
+Although it failed to pass, he continued to introduce legislation until it passed in 2003.
 Lewis has been a strong pro-choice supporter and has called for federal funding of stem cell research.